 Riesling

-Total acres planted: 41, Bacchus, Weinbau, Gamache
+Total acres planted: 29

 Did you know that Washington state grows the most Riesling in the new world, about as much as the Alsace region in France?
 Our vineyards grow a variety of clones including mineral-driven Neustadt 90, starfruit-laden Geisenheim 198 and 239, and more.
 Flavor profiles range from very ripe and fruity to bone dry.
-At Weinbau, we have some of the first plantings of Riesling on the Wahluke Slope dating back to 1981.

 -